p2eengineering/kalp-studio-documentation/docs/Products/Kalp Wallet/How-to-Use-Embedded-Wallet-Configuration.md

 ### **Step 3: Navigate to Embedded Wallet Configuration**

-1. Log in to your [Kalp Studio](https://accounts.kalp.studio/login "https://accounts.kalp.studio/login") dashboard.

-2. In the left-hand navigation menu, locate and click on **"Embedded Wallet"**.
+2. In the left-hand navigation menu, locate and click on **"Embedded Wallet"** as shown in the screenshot below.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew4.png)